Skip to main content

 Why generic AI tools fall short

 That structure isn't a nice-to-have.
 It's the whole point.
 People don't miss deadlines because they failed to read carefully.
-They miss deadlines because the important part was buried in formatting and jargon.
+They miss deadlines because the important part was buried in formatting and jargon, and nothing helped them pull it out.

 Built around trust, not features